 Who can work at Williams?
-All students are allowed to work after they have completed the required payroll forms (form I-9 is the BIG one).
+Nearly all students are allowed to work after they have completed the required payroll forms (form I-9 is the BIG one).
 Please contact us if you are unsure.

 How do students find jobs?
 A great place to start is logging on to Handshake, our online job posting system.
-New students gain access to this site in late July/early August.
-Once arriving on campus, they may hear of other opportunities through faculty members, staff, or word of mouth from their peers.
+New students gain access to this password protected site in late July/early August.
+After arriving on campus, they may hear of other opportunities through faculty members, staff, or their peers.

 What forms must be filled out before a student can work?
 Every employee of the college (students included!)
 MUST complete the I-9 form first and then the W-4 and M-4 forms (both for tax purposes).
 We strongly encourage that the I-9 be completed at the Resource Fair on Move-In Day , but anytime during the year in the Human Resources Office is OK too…as long as it’s before they start working!

 How does Financial Aid affect employment?
 Williams gives student employment priority to students who receive Financial Aid.
 Your student’s Financial Aid Award Description in the Work/Study category will say Williams Financial Aid Recipient – Federal Work Study OR Campus Employment.
 Check with Financial Aid if you have questions.

 Is there a limit to what students can earn?
 The amount allocated for student employment earnings (see Financial Aid Award Description) is the maximum, amount a student can earn during each academic year.
 This number varies between students due to their individual financial situations.
 Earnings limits apply to all students regardless of whether or not they are receiving financial aid.